I LIKE HELPING!

 a.
 In ME – I need to:

-• have good self-esteem, solid sense of identity not dependent on others
+• have basic self-esteem, a sense of identity that not dependent on others

-• have developed strong boundaries, not needing to be symbiotic
+• have developed real boundaries, not needing to be symbiotic

 • not have to use people to feel good about myself

-— emotions: each person is responsible for their own, & they can be managed
+— emotions: each person is responsible for their own, & they can learn how to managed them

 — the growth process: it’s slow & has to be experienced personally